 Weather permitting, the children spend an average of two hours a day outside.
 Getting lots of fresh air and being closer to nature is crucial for a child’s development.
 Our playground is built to encourage a large array of gross motor skills.
 The outdoor area is also divided to give infants and toddlers room to roam safely.

 How will I get feedback on my child’s day?

 The infant and toddler rooms send home a daily report about meals, naps, and diaper changes.
 In the older classrooms the staff is always on hand to give a brief summary of each child’s day.
+All of our classrooms use the class dojo app to communicate happenings in the classroom with our families.
 We are also always available for informal conferences to address concerns or answer questions.

 What are the staff qualifications?

 Each member of our staff is continuously working to keep up with the latest trends in early childhood education through yearly training at workshops, conferences, and seminars.
 They are also kept up to date on CPR, first aid, and emergency training.
 In each class one or more of the teachers holds either a CDA or a degree in Early Childhood Education.